Anthony Cheung (composer)

 Anthony Cheung (born January 17, 1982) is an American composer and a pianist.

 Early life and education

 Cheung was born in San Francisco in 1982.
-He earned a Bachelor of Arts degree in music and history from Harvard University and a PhD in music from Columbia University.
+He earned a Bachelor of Arts degree in music and history from Harvard University and a DMA in music from Columbia University.

 Career

 Cheung composes a wide range of concert music, including solo and orchestral works.
 His works have been commissioned by Ensemble Modern, Ensemble Intercontemporain, and the Cleveland Orchestra, among others.
 He won a Guggenheim Fellowship in 2016, the Rome Prize in 2013, and first prize in the Sixth International Dutilleux Competition (2008).

 Cheung was the co-director of the Grossman Ensemble at the University of Chicago.
 He is an associate professor of music at Brown University.